ltodua/ansible/README.md

 command:
 `ansible all -m gather_facts` also we can limit the fact gathering of the inventory hosts by adding `--limit $host-ip` to the command `ad-hoc` in ansible terminology

+we cant execute sudo task without assigning new parameter to ansible adhoc command. for sudo access we have to add `--become --ask-become-pass` wchich will prompt us with hosts sudo password and then execute the command. for example, if we want to update apt of the host. we can run ad-hoc as such:
+`ansible all -m apt -a update_cache=true --become --ask-become-pass` -m means add module ex: apt
+-a means add argument ex: update_cache=true
+--become add sudo access
+--ask-become-pass add sudo password

+if hosts have same sudo password this this command will work. else ... (i'll add later on)

+we can add multipe arguments to the module by puting the argument in double quote ("") and put stace between arguments

+ex:
+`ansible all -m apt -a "name=snapd state=latest" --become --ask-become-pass`